mozilla-services/shavar-prod-lists/README.md

 A version controlled copy of Disconnect's
 [list of entities](https://github.com/disconnectme/disconnect-tracking-protection/blob/master/entities.json).
 ETP classifies a resource as a tracking resource when it is present on blocklist and loaded as a third-party.
-The Entity list whitelists different domains that are wholly owned by the same company as the user is visiting.
+The Entity list is used to whitelist third-party subresources that are wholly owned by the same company that owns the top-level website that the user is visiting.
 For example, if abcd.com owns efgh.com and efgh.com is on the blacklist, it will not be blocked on abcd.com.
 Instead, efgh.com will be treated as first party on abcd.com, since the same company owns both.
 But since efgh.com is on the blacklist it will be blocked on other third-party domains that are not all owned by the same parent company.

 ## Other lists